-To protect the converter in overload conditions at higher switching frequencies and input voltages, the TPS54340B-Q1 device implements a frequency foldback.
-The oscillator frequency is divided by 1, 2, 4, and 8 as the FB pin voltage falls from 0.8 V to 0 V. The TPS54340B-Q1 device uses a digital-frequency foldback to enable synchronization to an external clock during normal start-up and fault conditions.
-During short circuit events, the inductor current exceeds the peak current limit because of the high input voltage and the minimum-controllable on time.
-When the shorted load forces the output voltage low, the inductor current decreases slowly during the switch-off time.
+To protect the converter in overload conditions at higher switching frequencies and input voltages, the TPS54540-Q1 device implements a frequency foldback.
+The oscillator frequency is divided by 1, 2, 4, and 8 as the FB pin voltage falls from 0.8 V to 0 V. The TPS54540-Q1 device uses a digital frequency foldback to enable synchronization to an external clock during normal start-up and fault conditions.
+During short circuit events, the inductor current can exceed the peak current limit because of the high input voltage and the minimum controllable on time.
+When the output voltage is forced low by the shorted load, the inductor current decreases slowly during the switch off time.
 The frequency foldback effectively increases the off time by increasing the period of the switching cycle providing more time for the inductor current to ramp down.

-With a maximum frequency-foldback ratio of 8, there is a maximum frequency at which the inductor current is controlled by frequency-foldback protection.
-Equation 10 calculates the maximum switching frequency at which the inductor current remains under control when $V{OUT}$ is forced to $V{OUT(SC)}$ .
-The selected operating frequency must not exceed the calculated value.
+With a maximum frequency foldback ratio of 8, there is a maximum frequency at which the inductor current can be controlled by frequency foldback protection.
+Equation 10 calculates the maximum switching frequency at which the inductor current will remain under control when V{OUT} is forced to $V{OUT(SC)}$.
+The selected operating frequency should not exceed the calculated value.

-Equation 9 calculates the maximum switching-frequency limitation set by the minimum-controllable on time and the input-to-output step-down ratio.
-Setting the switching frequency above this value causes the regulator to skip switching pulses to achieve the low duty cycle required at maximum input voltage.
+Equation 9 calculates the maximum switching frequency limitation set by the minimum controllable on time and the input to output step down ratio.
+Setting the switching frequency above this value will cause the regulator to skip switching pulses to achieve the low duty cycle required at maximum input voltage.

-$$f{SW(maxskip)} = \frac{1}{t{ON}} \times \left( \frac{I_O \times R{dc} + V{OUT} + V_d}{V{IN} - I_O \times R{DS(on)} + V_d} \right)$$ (9)
+$$f{SW(max\,skip)} = \frac{1}{t{ON}} \times \left(\frac{I{O} \times R{dc} + V{OUT} + V{d}}{V{IN} - I{O} \times R{DS(on)} + V{d}} \right)$$